ADP (company): CDK Global, LLC

-Formerly called ADP Dealer Services, CDK Global was formed October 1, 2014 and provides technology services to automotive dealerships, as well as vehicle manufacturers.
+Formerly called ADP Dealer Services, CDK Global was formed October 1, 2014, and provides technology services to automotive dealerships, as well as vehicle manufacturers.

 In 2010, ADP acquired the automotive marketing company Cobalt.

-BZ Results (Automotive Dealer Services), winner of the 2006 "Innovative Company of the Year", was purchased by ADP in 2006.
+BZ Results, winner of AutoSuccess magazine's 2005 "Innovative Company of the Year" award, was purchased by ADP in 2006.
 At the time, BZ Results was valued at $125 million.
 On April 7, 2014, ADP laid off several Dealer Services associates in a reorganization and 3 days later announced plans to spin off the Dealer Services division as a standalone company.
 On August 19, 2014, ADP Dealer Services announced that the name of the new company, post-spinoff, would be CDK Global (an acronym for Cobalt, Dealer Services, Kerridge).

 Both S&P and Moody's downgraded ADP to AA in April 2014, after the dealer services unit was spun off.

+Employment data

+ADP has been used as a source of private-sector employment data in addition to or in place of United States Bureau of Labor Statistics reports.
+ADP's National Employment Report launches the day before BLS reports.
+In 2022, it was redesigned in collaboration with Stanford's Digital Economy Lab.

+As early as 2018, ADP employment and earnings data were used by the Federal Reserve.
+In mid-2025, ADP stopped providing data to the Federal Reserve.